Welcome to Solomon!

 Elements of the ask communication.

-• Vision or hope - This relates to the “why”.
+• Vision or hope - This relates to the “why.”
 Effective End-of-Year ask letters help potential donors see the connection between their gift and the meaningful impact of their partnership.
-Most letters include a three -five line story of someone who has been impacted by the ministry partner.
+Most letters include a three to five line story of someone who the ministry partner has impacted.
 A life change or transformation story.
-Remember, people give to people, justified by the cause.
+Remember, people give to people justified by the cause.

-• Your need - Spell out what you hope God will provide for you and your family at year-end, and what specific purpose it will serve.
+• Your need - Spell out what you hope God will provide for you and your family at year-end and what specific purpose it will serve.
 Pick a main need that will be funded.
 The description of this should be conveyed in 1-2 sentences.
 Perhaps you expect a new baby, a move, a pair of braces for the kids, or a new-to-you vehicle.
 Now, also consider the tone of what you ask for.
-Many people say it's best to be vision-driven, rather crisis-driven in our requests.
-Vision-driven items include things that let you expand in your ministry like: new meeting space, next level strategic conference, materials that meet a key ministry objective, an upcoming expansion.
-Crisis-driven requests incorporate words like: need, shortfall, lack of funding, low support, backpay, deficit.
-If you ministry has exhibited repetitive stories where crises seem like the norm, the donors may fatigue and lose confidence in you, so consider how often you seek crisis response.
+Many people say it's best to be vision-driven rather than crisis-driven in our requests.
+Vision-driven items include things that let you expand in your ministry, like new meeting space, next-level strategic conferences, materials that meet a key ministry objective, and an upcoming expansion.
+Crisis-driven requests incorporate words like need, shortfall, lack of funding, low support, backpay, and deficit.
+If your ministry has exhibited repetitive stories where crises seem like the norm, the donors may fatigue and lose confidence in you, so consider how often you seek crisis response.
 Yes, we want to involve them in our needs and crises.
-There are also many who want you to finish strong and are happy to help with funding short-falls.
+There are also many who want you to finish strong and are happy to help with funding shortfalls.
 Regardless of the item you hope to fund, we encourage you to seek funding toward needs that are near $10,000 or more.

 • The ask - It needs to be clear and concise.
 This is where you customize the ask based on your donor category.
-The ask should fit concisely in two -three lines on the page.
+The ask should fit concisely in two to three lines on the page.

 • Recurring donors

-• "Every day we are thankful for you generous partnership with us.
-We know you are with us throughout the year, and as a partner, you would want to know of our special need.
-If making a special end of year donation is on your heart, we want you to know how much it helps us."
+• "Every day, we are thankful for your generous partnership with us.
+We know you are with us throughout the year, and as a partner, you would want to know about our special needs.
+If making a special end-of-year donation is on your heart, we want you to know how much it helps us."

 • Inactive donors